SnailCoder1/fizzbuzz_js_BOA/README.md

  #4.
  In your README to the best of your knowledge please explain why we are moving (number % 5 === 0) to the top?

+#5.
+ In your README to the best of your knowledge please explain the difference between feature and unit test

+#6.
+In your README to the best of your knowledge please explain what this following code does